Easiest and Most Affordable Countries to Become a Citizen Of

 5. Guatemala – Become a Resident in Guatemala

 Total investments needed for citizenship through investment become far higher as we go down the list.
-Guatemala has the advantage of a relatively inexpensive program, loose residency requirements and the availability of fast-track citizenship.
+Guatemala has the advantage of a relatively inexpensive program, loose residency requirements (Guatemalan Residency Requirements), and the availability of fast-track citizenship.
 Individuals who purchase $50,000 in government bonds can apply for residency or citizenship under the Guatemalan Investment Program.

 6. Dominica – How to Get Dominican Citizenship